 Educational Opportunities: Interships are exposed to nearly every step of crop production and marketing activities.
 Now that COVID is on the wane, we are also doing more agritourism activities such as leading farm tours and hosting on-farm dinners.
 One may also learn the facets of our off grid solar powered facility, gravity irrigation, and conservation/regenerative organic production practices.
 We also periodically hold workshops and classes on these topics in addition to permaculture and primtive skills, in which interns may participate.

 Skills Desired: Specific skills are not necessary, but moreso a willingess to learn and follow direction without constant supervision.
 One should enjoy living in a natural setting in the tropics and be able to be a "good" community member in terms of cleaning up after oneself in the kitchen, respecting others' space, and putting forth the effort that makes good teamwork possible and enjoyable.

 Meals: Yes mostly in a self-cook manner, and occasionally with prepared meals.
-We provide access to our crops, as well as a wide range of store bought ingredients for cooking in our commercial community kitchen.
+We provide access to our crops, as well as a wide range of store bought ingredients and staple items for cooking in our commercial community kitchen.
 Most interns spend about $30 to 40 per week on other items from the store that we do not provide as regular staples such as dairy products, meat, and coffee.

 Stipend: We have two levels including internships (two months) and apprenticeships (six months).
 Internships are not paid a stipend.
 Apprenticeships are paid a $400 monthly stipdend.
 All receive room and board.

 Preferred method of Contact: email